cityofaustin/atd-moped/api/README.md

 USER_PASSWORD = <password>
 ```

+You may want to additionally test that tokens are correctly rejected by the server.
+To do this, please take a token, note the time-to-live time for the token as defined in the AWS Cognito system, and using that information, allow a token to expire.
+If you submit requests with the newly expired token, you should observe a response which rejects it with the correct reason.
+This same testing methodology can be used to confirm that a malformed token is also rejected with a meaningful error message.

 ## Blueprint Architecture

 We will adhere to a blueprint architecture as it is stipulated in their documentation: https://flask.palletsprojects.com/en/1.1.x/blueprints/#blueprints